 - Simple and cost-effective to produce but less refined and flavors can be unbalanced.

-3. Post-Distillation Adjustments
+Step 3.
+Post-Distillation Adjustments

 After distillation, producers may enhance the gin’s style or flavor: